A BRIEF HISTORY OF THE PHILIPPINES

 Then, in 1980 opposition leader Benigno Aquino went into exile in the USA.
 When he returned on 21 August 1983 he was shot.
 Aquino became a martyr and Filipinos were enraged by his murder.

 In February 1986 Marcos called an election.
 The opposition united behind Cory Aquino the widow of Benigno.
 Marcos claimed victory (a clear case of electoral fraud).
 Cory Aquino also claimed victory and ordinary people took to the streets to show their support for her.
-Marcos's cronies deserted him and he bowed to the inevitable and went into exile.
+The followers of Marcos deserted him and he bowed to the inevitable and went into exile.

-Things did not go smoothly for Corazan Aquino.
+Things did not go smoothly for Corazon Aquino.
 (She survived 7 coup attempts).
-Furthermore the American bases in the Philippines (Subic Bay Naval Base and Clark Air Base) were unpopular with many Filipinos who felt they should go.
+Furthermore, the American bases in the Philippines (Subic Bay Naval Base and Clark Air Base) were unpopular with many Filipinos who felt they should go.
 In 1992 Mount Pinatubo erupted and covered Clark in volcanic ash forcing the Americans to leave.
 They left Subic Bay in 1993.

 In 1992 Fidel Ramos became president.
 He improved the infrastructure in the Philippines including the electricity supply.
 Industry was privatized and the economy began to grow more rapidly.